ISSN 2979-8116 (Online) · Online-only · Published Monthly

 AI Disclosure

-Large language model assistance was used during manuscript drafting.
-The named human author retains full responsibility.
+Large language model assistance was used during manuscript drafting and literature synthesis.
+The named human author retains full responsibility for all content, clinical claims, and editorial judgements expressed herein.

 Competing Interests